 Address: 750 University Avenue, Norwood; no public transportation nearby but there's onsite parking

-the Massachusetts Department of Conservation and Recreation (DCR).
+Almost every neighborhood in Boston sports an ice rink owned and/or managed by the Massachusetts Department of Conservation and Recreation (DCR).

 Most of these ice rinks provide additional public skating hours during school vacation weeks and on some holidays.
-Also, some close on some holidays while others stay open.
-Check the rinks' websites to get the details.
+Also, all rinks close on Christmas Day, while some close completely or earlier or later than usual on other holidays while others stay open.
+All rinks close at 4pm on Super Bowl Sunday.

 Here are five of the best and most popular DCR rinks in and near Boston:

-9. Steriti Memorial Ice Rink in Boston's North End
+10. Steriti Memorial Ice Rink in Boston's North End

 Plus, hockey fans will appreciate the couple of hours each week dedicated to public stick time.